This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 One of my favorite things about living in the Raleigh Durham NC area is the easy access to the airport (RDU).

-It’s not unusual to breeze straight through check in and security in 10 minutes.
+It’s not unusual to breeze straight through check-in and security in 10 minutes.
 RDU airport is an easy 20-minute drive to Durham.
-Unless you’re traveling in peak times you won’t experience any traffic at all.
+Unless you’re traveling during peak times you won’t experience any traffic at all.

 You can rent a car from the airport here.